November 3, 2006

 World population has reached unprecedented levels.

-1. On the one hand, population growth seems to be critical to the generation
+1. On the one hand, population growth seems to be critical to

 of wealth.
 All rich nations experienced high levels of population